 - What does each lemur eat? - What does each colony eat?

 Only use whole pieces of food.
 Each lemur needs at least one of each food.
 With the remainder, how many more lemurs could you feed?
+See links below.

-Visit this link for solutions: https://tinyurl.com/ ybht3hxj
+Link: https://tinyurl.com/ybht3hxj